goldsteinmarcmd/psst/README.md

 These tokens can be embedded into agent dashboards, LLM UIs, or printed for cross-device coordination.

 More advanced encodings will emerge as LLMs evolve toward full multimodal symbol comprehension.---
+---

+## 🧪 Is This Ready for Production?

+Not yet — but the *principles* can be applied today.

+PSS is not a mature ecosystem yet.
+Tooling, IDE plugins, and adoption are in early development.
+However, internal use of a glossary + preprocessor can give you **80% of the benefits** immediately.

+This project is in active development.
+Contributions welcome.

+---

+## 🤝 Attribution

+Proposal and specification led by \[Your Name or Org].
+Contributions, discussions, and forks are welcome.
+See `CONTRIBUTING.md` for guidelines.